 By comparison, the two-day weekend wasn’t standardized in China until 1995, and workers enjoyed just seven statutory holidays until 1999.
 Li, working as a civil servant in Beijing’s Fengtai district, had a hard time getting his superiors to approve his 1992 proposal to build a Disney-esque leisure park in Huaxiang, then a village outside the yet-to-be-built Fourth Ring Road.
-The capital already had two amusement parks, as well as the Grand View Garden, a leftover set from the 80s TV adaptation of the novel Dream of the Red Chamber.
+The capital already had two amusement parks, as well as the Grand View Garden, a tourist attraction made up of leftover sets from the 80s TV adaptation of the novel Dream of the Red Chamber.

 A 17-meter bronze Confucius statue is the centerpiece of Spring and Autumn Land

 But building a manmade tourist attraction from scratch was unheard-of to Beijing officials at that time—much less one as ambitious as the World Park, which called for half a square kilometer of land, 150 million RMB in investment, and was expected to draw visitors from afar purely to be entertained.

 On the other hand, compared to the government’s current paranoia about “Western influences” over domestic entertainment, architecture, and even place names, authorities in 1992 were surprisingly accepting of Li’s proposed theme, and even organized committees to study the architecture of Disneyland and the Maduroam “Miniature City” theme park in the Hague.